-- Does the lawyer provide a written agreement describing fees and services provided for fees?
+- Does the lawyer provide a written agreement describing fees and services provided?

-Keep a list of the information and think about the answers you recieve from the lawyers or their office representatives.
-Then call back to make an appointment with the lawyer whose answers satisfied you most.
+Keep a list of the information and think about the answers you receive from the lawyers or their office representatives.
+Then call back to make an appointment with the lawyer whose answers satisfied you the most.

 How do I prepare and what should I take to the first interview?